chandan8809/koovs/README.md

-# This is a clone of koovs ecommerse website. this is construct week 2 project.
+# This is a clone of koovs e-commerse website.
 We are a team of six members Chandan ,Monu, Chaitanya, suresh, Kapil, Moin
 work divided in following manner-

 Monu-Landing Page and Header&footer